 Necessities are considered your “must-haves,” and include rent or mortgage payments, car payments, groceries, insurance, health care, minimum debt payment, childcare and utilities.
 This rule states that you shouldn’t be spending more than 50% of your after-tax income on your necessities.
 The remaining half should be split between 30% for splurges and fun and 20% savings and investments.

-When creating your budget, it's easy to look at your expenses, like utilities, food, transportation, clothing, and entertainment, and start slashing.
+When creating a family budget, it's easy to look at your expenses, like utilities, food, transportation, clothing, and entertainment, and start slashing.
 Although this budget may look good in theory and build savings quickly, you have to ask yourself the following:

 Will I be able to stick to it?